 - Water at least once this month.
 Yes, this is said a lot, but if we don’t get at least an inch of rainfall or a foot of snow, it’s time to drag out the hose and give those plants a drink.

 - If we do a get a lot of snow and the weight of it is threatening to break the branches off your trees and shrubs, make sure to gently brush it off.
 Although, if it’s just a light layer, you can go ahead and leave the snow on to act as insulation.

 - Strong winter winds can leave some of your trees with broken and hanging branches.
 Be sure to cut these off as soon as possible in order to avoid further damage.

 - Feed the birds!
-Food types are quite limited in the winter and these natural garden pest controllers need some extra calories.
+Food sources are quite limited in the winter and these natural garden pest controllers need some extra calories.

 Have a very Merry Christmas and a Happy New Year!

 I hope these gardening tips for December help you check some things off your to-do list.
 For additional Northern Nevada planting resources, be sure to check out some of our local nurseries.
 One of my favorites is Greenhouse Garden Center in Carson City.

 P.S.
 Did you miss November’s gardening tips?
 Click here to get caught up.